XingXie/xingxie.github.iobakup/_posts/2015-06-24-spring-study-notes.md

 context.registerShutdownHook for triggering the destroy method.

-//in Beans.xml configuration, must have
+In Beans.xml configuration, must have
 ~~~ xml
 <bean class="com.tutorialspoint.InitHelloWorld" /> </beans>
 ~~~